mediaopt/braintree-commercetools-client/README.md

    _POST_-Request - we get a [_CreatePaymentResponse_](src/types/index.ts)
    It is **your** responsibility to develop this API
    The url that gets called to the endpoint of the connect app to create a payment in commerce tools.
 Communicates with CommerceTools backend
-   See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+   See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - **getClientTokenUrl**: `string`
    _POST_-Request - we get a [_ClientTokenResponse_](<(src/types/index.ts)>)
    It is **your** responsibility to develop this API
    The url that gets called to the endpoint of the connect app to get the client token.
 Communicates with CommerceTools backend
-  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - **purchaseUrl**: `string`
    _POST_-Request - we get a [_TransactionSaleRequest_](src/types/index.ts) that will be returned from the Braintree integration module
    It is **your** responsibility to develop this API
    The url that gets called to the endpoint of the connect app to make the purchase at.
 Communicates with CommerceTools backend
-  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - **purchaseCallback**: `(result: any) => void`
    Function to execute after a successful purchase.
 - **sessionValue**: `string`